 Sacred Ubud Monkey Forest Opening Hours

 The sacred forest welcomes visitors every day.
-Except on Nyepi day, where all the attraction on the island will shut down.
+Except on Nyepi day, when all activities are prohibited on the island.

 |Ubud Monkey Forest Opening Hours|